logzly. AI Marketing Toolbox

 Step-by-Step Guide to Automating LinkedIn Outreach with AI

-LinkedIn is the biggest professional network on the planet.
-Every day, thousands of decision‑makers scroll their feed, looking for solutions.
-Manually reaching out to each of them is like trying to fill a bathtub with a teaspoon.
-Automation gives you a steady stream of warm prospects without the endless copy‑and‑paste.
+LinkedIn is packed with decision‑makers who scroll their feed every day looking for solutions.
+Reaching out to each of them manually is like trying to fill a bathtub with a teaspoon.
+Automation gives you a steady flow of warm prospects while you focus on the conversations that actually move the needle.

-I know, that looks like a lot.
-In my first run I tried to use five different tools at once and ended up with a tangled mess.
-The key is to start simple and add pieces as you get comfortable.
+When I first tried to juggle five different tools at once I ended up with a tangled mess.
+The lesson?
+Start simple, get comfortable, then add pieces as you go.

-Before any AI can work, you must tell it who to talk to.
+Before any tool can work, you need to tell it who to talk to.

-- Job title – Choose titles that match your product.
-For a SaaS that helps sales teams, look for “Sales Manager”, “VP of Business Development”, etc.
+1. Job title – Pick titles that match what you sell.
+For a SaaS that helps sales teams, think “Sales Manager”, “VP of Business Development”, etc.

-- Industry – Narrow it down to sectors where your solution shines.
+2. Industry – Focus on sectors where your solution shines.

-Write these criteria down in a simple list.
-When you feed this list into your automation platform, it will pull the right profiles.
+Write these criteria in a simple list.
+When you feed that list into your automation platform, it will pull the right profiles automatically.

 Step 2: Build a Smart Search Query

-LinkedIn’s advanced search lets you combine the criteria above.
+Use LinkedIn’s advanced search (or Sales Navigator) to combine the criteria above.
 Save the search so you can reuse it.
-If you’re using Sales Navigator, you can also set alerts for new members that match your query.
-This way, the AI always has fresh leads to work with.
+If you’re on Sales Navigator, set up alerts for new members that match your query.
+This way the system always has fresh leads to work with.

 Step 3: Create a Message Blueprint

-AI shines when you give it a structure, not a full script.
-Here’s a simple three‑part blueprint that works for most B2B offers:
+Smart copy works best when you give it a structure, not a full script.
+Try this three‑part framework:

 Example: